10 min read

 Effective app governance closes a persistence channel that standard account remediation does not address.

 Push-based MFA remains susceptible to accidental approval under repeated prompting.
-Enforcing number matching, monitoring for repeated failed challenges, and limiting approval-only methods reduces fatigue-driven acceptance without adding unnecessary friction to legitimate access.
+To reduce fatigue-driven acceptance without adding unnecessary friction:

 MFA eliminates credential-based account takeover, which is on the most common BEC entry points.
-It does not protect against session token theft or OAuth consent abuse, both of which occur after authentication has already been completed successfully.
+It does not protect against session token theft or OAuth consent abuse.
+Both occur after authentication has already completed successfully.
 Closing those gaps requires phishing-resistant MFA, token binding, and application consent governance.
-Not MFA alone.

 Most modern compromises occur after successful authentication.
 Stolen tokens and delegated permissions allow attackers to bypass MFA without triggering failures.

 OAuth-based attacks do not depend on passwords after consent is granted.
 When a malicious application has delegated permissions, resetting the password or MFA does not remove access.
-Persistence remains until the enterprise application or service principal is explicitly revoked.
+The application retains access until the enterprise application or service principal is explicitly revoked.

 Security failures in Microsoft 365 are rarely caused by a single missing control.
 More often, they come from assumptions about where authentication ends and how trust is maintained afterward.

 MFA remains foundational.
 But its effectiveness depends on what surrounds it.
-Modern attacks operate inside authenticated sessions, relying on stolen tokens, delegated access, and quiet persistence rather than credential misuse.
+Modern attacks operate inside authenticated sessions.
+They rely on stolen tokens, delegated access, and quiet persistence rather than credential misuse.

-Organizations that design controls with these realities in mind, prioritizing session integrity, consent governance, and post-authentication visibility, reduce both the likelihood and impact of compromise without adding unnecessary complexity to their environments.
+Organizations that design controls with these realities in mind reduce both the likelihood and impact of compromise.
+Prioritizing session integrity, consent governance, and post-authentication visibility strengthens the tenant without adding unnecessary complexity.

 Interested in understanding how these risks apply to your Microsoft 365 environment or learning more about our Security Assessment?
 The Sourcepass MCOE team can help you identify gaps across sessions, tokens, and OAuth access.